charlesbrandt/public/system/administration/password_manager.md

 If you use the same password everywhere, then you should change it everywhere after a security breach.
 Probably not going to happen.

 If you use different passwords for different services, it becomes impossible to memorize all of them.
-Enter password managers.
+Password managers help track all of the different passwords in a secure fashion.

 Encrypting a collection of passwords is necessary if you're going to store them digitally.
 Good solutions exist for helping you meet this goal.